rixiobarrios/react-redux-counter/readme.md

 }
 ```

-The switch statement ends up lining up better than its if-else counterpart, and is more uniform in its display.
-We don't have to specify the same value over and over again in `else if` statements.
+The switch statement ends up lining up better than its `if-else` counterpart, and is more uniform in its display.
+We don't have to specify the same value over and over again like we do in `else if` statements.
-It also has fewer symbols and takes less effort to type.
-This seems like a win across the board, though they might feel strange at first if you aren't used to writing them.

 ## The Container

 Containers are components that contain business logic, doing more than just displaying something.
+They often serve to pass down data and functionality to presentation components.
 We're not going to introduce a separate container component, but we're going to treat `index.js` as our container.
 This practice is far from ideal, but in the next exercise (shopping cart), we will observe React conventions more faithfully.